Responsive Web Design

 6. 72% of People Want Mobile-Friendly Websites

 It can be disheartening to realize that even if your website is well made, people will still leave.
 But the fact remains that people are more likely to stay engaged if your site is mobile-ready.
 Your mobile phones have small screens and your site needs to adapt with fluid layouts, flexible grids, and different font sizes.
 Having a mobile site or a mobile version of your site isn’t enough anymore.
-It needs to be responsive website design.
+It needs to be a responsive website design.

 It’s also a new standard for maintaining an online presence.
 Appealing design with user-friendly navigation tends to attract users.

 If your site isn’t mobile-ready, then you’re not alone.
 The majority of small businesses still use desktop design and have no mobile option.
 This can work in your favor if you acted upon it as soon as possible.

 5. 77% of Adults Own a Smart Phone